 Our NuVuX network includes private and public schools which are passionate about creating change and infusing education with creativity and 21st century skills.

 Our partners span the globe from North America to Europe to Asia.
 Below are a few of our NuVuX partners and details on how we partner with them.
 We work with each of our partners to create custom programs and offer resources to best support students and teachers on the ground at the school.
 To learn more about the initiative, visit our Offerings page.

 Via our NuVuX initiative, we run a NuVu "Innovation Studio" course on-site at All Saints Academy in which all ASA high school students participate.
-Each semester, we design and run around 17 unique studios with 220 students.
-In addition, each year ASA teachers participate in our Innovation Camp and PD/training.
+Each year, we design and run around 18 unique studios based on different topics.

-In January 2017, we had a grand opening of the Baldwin Center for Innovation and Collaboration (BCIC), an 8,000 SF space that is home to our Innovation Studio.
-In Spring 2017, we had our first Demo Day in BCIC.
+In January 2017, ASA announced the grand opening of the Baldwin Center for Innovation and Collaboration (BCIC), an 8,000 SF space that is home to our Innovation Studio.

 Check out this short video from the Fall 2016 Demo Day, the grand showcase for the NuVu "Innovation Studio."